ibm-cloud-docs/vmwaresolutions/services/managingfortinetvm.md

 ## Accessing the FortiGate console
 {: #managingfortinetvm-access-console}

-To manage the FortiGate Virtual Appliance service, you must access the FortiGate® console in one of the following ways:
+To manage the FortiGate® Virtual Appliance service, you must access the FortiGate console in one of the following ways:
 * Log in to the FortiOS Web Client by using the credentials that you can find on the FortiGate Virtual Appliance service details page.
 * Access the console via SSH connection by using the credentials that you can find on the FortiGate Virtual Appliance service details page.

-For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).
+For more information, see [Ordering, viewing, and deleting services for vCenter Server® instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

 ## Related links
 {: #managingfortinetvm-related}